Provisional measures

 Available in:

-Oral Arguments on the Merits of the dispute submitted by the Government of Great Britain and Northern Ireland - Minutes of the Public Sittings held at the Peace Palace, The Hague, on 25 and 29 March and 25 July 1974, President Lachs, presiding
+Oral Arguments on the Merits of the dispute - Minutes of the Public Sittings held at the Peace Palace, The Hague, on 28 March, 2 April and 25 July 1974, President Lachs presiding

 Available in: